psp515/EvolutionGenerator/README.md

 ### Getting Started

-In order to use it download the repository adn run it in InteliJ.
+In order to use it download the repository and run it in InteliJ.

 ### Usage